karlosss/swisspair-python/README.md

 ### Docker image

-If you are on MacOS, you can still use `swisspair` through a dockerized HTTP API.
+You can also use `swisspair` through a dockerized HTTP API.
 Refer to https://github.com/karlosss/swisspair-python-http-api.

 ## Usage